Local Authority Affordable Purchase Scheme

 How do I apply for the Local Authority Affordable Purchase Scheme?

-In most cases, you will apply online where you input your information and upload any additional documentation.
-In the application, you may need to:
+In most cases, you will apply online where you will input your information and upload any additional documentation.
+In the application, you will need to:

 - Provide your personal information, such as, your name, date of birth and PPS number